-Newcastle Airport is located in Woolsington in Newcastle upon Tyne which is 5.8 miles north-west of Newcastle city centre.
+Newcastle Airport is located near the Woolsington area of Newcastle upon Tyne and is 5.8 miles north-west of Newcastle city centre.

-The airport is 51% owned by local authorities and 49% owned by Copenhagen Airport.
+The airport is 51% owned by local authorities and 48% owned by AMP Capital.

 Newcastle Airport mainly serves Northumberland, Tyneside and Wearside.

-Newcastle Airport is the eleventh busiest airport in the UK and the third busiest airport in the north of England after Manchester Airport, and Liverpool Airport.
+Newcastle Airport is the tenth busiest airport in the UK and the third busiest airport in the north of England after Manchester Airport, and Liverpool Airport.